Remember the good old days in physical therapy?

 In large most therapists loved their work and encouraged the next generation to think about a career as a therapist.

 This probably doesn’t come as a surprise to you.
-When a coworker tells you that she hates her job or runs down her supervisor, we aren’t shocked.
-We’ve been conditioned to think that’s the way healthcare is now days.
+When a co-worker tells you that she hates her job or runs down her supervisor, we aren’t shocked.
+We’ve been conditioned to think that’s the way healthcare is nowadays.
 Just get used to it, they say.

 However, don’t be mistaken that this dissatisfaction is being missed on the next generation of would-be therapists.